tobiasuihlein/diabetes_screening_and_diagnostics/README.md

 # Diabetes Prediction

 ## Introduction
 This project aims to predict whether a person has diabetes based on various health-related attributes.
-The dataset used for this project is sourced from Kaggle and contains several features that are used to build and evaluate machine learning models.
+The dataset used for this project is sourced from Kaggle and contains several features that are used to build and evaluate different machine learning models.
+In particular, the models and the data are tested whether they are better suited for diagnostics or screening purposes.

 ## Dataset
-The dataset can be found [here](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset/data) on Kaggle.
+The dataset can be found [here](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset/data).
 It contains the following features:

 * Age: Age of the patient (numerical)
 * Gender: Gender of the patient (categorical)